hou-austin/rewind-helper/README.md

 ## Usage

+1. **You will need to modify the `LOCATION_B` path in `rewind_helper.sh` to a desired path**
-1. Run the `install.sh` script:
+2. Run the `install.sh` script:

    ```bash
    ./install.sh
    ```

-The script is now installed and will automatically run once every day, moving files older than 14 days from the primary location (`$HOME/Library/Application Support/com.memoryvault.MemoryVault/chunks` and `$HOME/Library/Application Support/com.memoryvault.MemoryVault/snippets`) to the secondary location (`/Volumes/STEALTH/Rewind`).
+The script is now installed and will automatically run once every day, moving files older than 14 days from the primary location (`$HOME/Library/Application Support/com.memoryvault.MemoryVault/chunks` and `$HOME/Library/Application Support/com.memoryvault.MemoryVault/snippets`) to the secondary location (you need to specify this).

 ## Logs